Fatty Liver Disease

 |† Daily Value not established|

-CautionPlease consult your healthcare provider before taking this product if you are pregnant, breastfeeding, or taking any prescription medication.
+CautionPlease consult your healthcare provider before taking this supplement if you are pregnant, breastfeeding, and/or currently taking any OTC or prescription medications for a health condition.
+Store in a cool, dry place.
 Keep out of the reach of children.
-Store in a cool, dry place.

 Frequently Asked Questions